Multnomah Safe Rest Village

 Major issues:

 NOISE, especially at night.
-Reporting Noise: Neighbors should contact Laudie Porter, Hendrik Broekelschen, or PEMO directly rather than waiting for CAC meetings.
-Contact details are on the MNA website.
+Reporting Noise: Neighbors should contact Shelter Services, MSRV hotline, or PEMO directly rather than waiting for MNA meetings.
+Contact details are on this page.

 Community Concerns: